 - Mushrooms give it a delicious earthy taste and you won't miss the meat at all.
 Feel free to mix up the variety of mushrooms you use.

 - Onion gets sautéed with mushrooms and spinach to add a mellow sweet undertone

 - Garlic adds a nice earthy and spicy taste.

 - Mascarpone Cheese mildly sweet, almost nutty flavor with a fresh buttery character.
 Mascarpone is less tangy when compared to ricotta and American cream cheese.

-- Parmigiano Cheese (parmesan cheese) classic Italian-aged cheese that gives any dish that is final Italian touch!
+- Parmigiano Cheese (parmesan cheese) is classic Italian-aged cheese that gives any dish that is final Italian touch!

 - Heavy cream creates a smooth and luxurious sauce.